Solid State Spectroscopy

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

 |available module versions|

-PH2189 is a semester module in English language at Master’s level which is offered in summer semester.
+PH2189 is a semester module in English language at Master’s level which is offered in winter semester.

 This module description is valid to SS 2019.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.

 |150 h||45 h||5 CP|

 Responsible coordinator of the module PH2189 in the version of WS 2018/9 was Ian Sharp.